My Top Tips For Visiting The Colosseum In Rome

 As a piece of general advice, I can suggest that the best way to see the Colosseum is if it doesn’t rain.
 Temperature doesn’t really matter, but since the tour takes place almost entirely open-air, walking without an umbrella is certainly preferred for a smoother visit.

 As far as the season goes, summer is packed any time of the day.
-July and August are crazy busy months, but if this is the only time you can take your holiday, you might want to book online or a tour with skip-the-line entrance.
+July and August are crazy busy months, but if this is the only time you can take your holiday, you might want to book online or a tour with a skip-the-line entrance.

 Likely, you will find less queue in the afternoon, while in the morning it’s always more crowded.
 Just keep in mind that you need to allow enough time to queue and visit.
 Even though the ticket is valid for 48 hours, so you can visit the second attraction the day after.